Seven of Pentacles

 Card Design Process

-It was therefore added in this deck.
-Even then, the story has many different versions and characters, so simplifying it into a single and clear image was not easy!
-Taking it back to its fundamental themes immediately made the Seven of Pentacles jump out as a perfect match.
+The myth possesses many versions and characters, making simplification into a single, clear image a challenge.
+Distilling it back to its fundamental themes immediately highlighted the Seven of Pentacles as the perfect match.

 Final Words